Germany: Man shoots woman then himself in court | DW | 03.06.2021

 A man shot a woman and then himself on the grounds of a district court in northern Germany.
 The incident is under investigation.

-The circumstances surrounding the crime are now being investigated, the spokeswoman added.
+The circumstances surrounding the crime are now being investigated, police spokeswoman Birgit Insinger said.

+Celle's local newspaper, the Celleschen Zeitung, reported that a legal dispute is said to behind the crime.

+"That could have been so.
+But it is still part of the investigations," said Insinger.

 She could not confirm whether there was a relationship between the perpetrator and the victim, adding it was not clear yet whether the shooting was connected with an appointment at the court.